reeteshranjan/summarizer-nginx-module/README.md

     The summarizer service is designed to provide summarization of "local" files as of now.
 This version of the module supports this mode of summarization.

-    The module outputs the raw TCP response from searchd as follows:
+    The module outputs the summary utf-8 text (all headers etc. are consumed by the module).
-    [4 bytes] (network order) : length of summary (L) [L bytes] : summary text

 Compatibility